Jerzy Vetulani: 1989–2006: Late career and social activity

-Vetulani was a member of Solidarity Citizens' Committee (1989–1990) and Kraków Solidarity Club (1994–1995).
+Jerzy Vetulani was a member of Solidarity Citizens' Committee (1989–1990) and Kraków Solidarity Club (1994–1995).

 Between 1992 and 1998 he was a member of the Collegium Internationale Neuro-Psychopharmacologicum.
 In 1999–2001 he was the President of the Polish Neuroscience Society.
 He also introduced Polish term for neurofibrillary tangles, which he called splątki neurofibrylarne.

 In 1991 he was appointed a correspondent member of the Polish Academy of Learning.
 He was appointed a full member in 1996.
 He regularly held meetings of the Scientific Cafe at the Polish Academy of Learning at Sławkowska Street 17, as the opening and moderator of the discussions.
-He was a member of the board of the Kraków Society of Friends of Fine Arts (2001–2017) and a member of the chapter of the Laurel of Kraków Award (also 2001–2017).
+He was a member of the board of the Kraków Society of Friends of Fine Arts (2001–2017) and a member of the chapter of the Laurel of Kraków of the 21st century (also 2001–2017).
 He was a member of the board of the Society for the Advancement and Promotion of Science and member of the Warsaw Scientific Society and the European Dana Alliance for the Brain (EDAB).
 In 2002 he was appointed vice-chairman of the Scientific Council of the Insitiute of Pharmacology of the Polish Academy of Sciences.

+Over the years, his students (many of whom worked in the Department of Biochemistry he led) included Irena Nalepa (collaboration in the years 1986–2017), Piotr Popik, Lucyna Antkiewicz-Michaluk (close cooperation in the years 1976–2006), Andrzej Pilc, Krystyna Gołembiowska, Jolanta Zawilska, Marek Sanak, Rafał Ryguła and Dominika Dudek.

 In 2002 he was a founding member of the Forum for Małopolska Association and ran unsuccessfully for the presidency of the city of Kraków, obtaining 2375 votes (1.19%) in the first round of elections.

 In 2008 he was elected a correspondent member of the Polish Academy of Sciences.
 Over the years, he held various functions in the academy's structures.
 He was the secretary of the Committee of Physiological Sciences (1978–1981), chair of the Neurobiology Committee (2007–2011), a member of the Scientific Council of the Institute of Experimental Biology (1993–2007) and the Institute of Experimental and Clinical Medicine (2003–2007) of the Polish Academy of Sciences.